 But if there is one thing I’ve learned in the last few years about nutrition it is that sugar is nowhere near as bad as people claim.
 It is not toxic.
 People looking for simple narratives to explain away everything from cancer to diabetes have jumped on the sugar is an evil bandwagon.
 It isn’t true.
 But I’m getting off-topic here.
 For more information read In Defense of Sugar: The Sweet Truth about the Diet Industry’s Latest Evil by Joey Lott.

 Joey Lott wrote another book last year on improving dental health while eating sugar.

 How I Healed My Teeth Eating Sugar: A Guide to Improving Dental Health Naturally by Joey Lott

 This book shares a lot in common with the nutritional advice I saw in the presentation by Ramiel Nagel.
 There is some deviation on sugar and supplement advice.

-Lott makes a case, for which I am sympathetic to, that metabolic health is important to dental health.
+Lott makes a case, for which I am sympathetic, that metabolic health is important to dental health.
 If we undereat, we are undernourished.
-Being undernourished will make the task of healing your teeth difficult, so making an effort to increase metabolism can help the process.
+Being undernourished will make the task of healing your teeth difficult, so making an effort to increase your metabolism can help the process.
 Lott lists out symptoms of lowered metabolism, such as reduced body temperature and sleep issues.
-These are topics well covered on this blog.
+These are topics well covered in this blog.

 Going back to my story.
 They found the two cavities in 2011, but I hadn’t had dental X-Rays since 2008.
 What changed between 2008 and 2015?
 I ditched the grains for ice cream.
 So what did the ice cream provide for my dental health?
 An easily digestible source of fat-soluble vitamins that increased my metabolism.
 Did the ice cream help heal my cavities?
 Maybe.